pafoster/miniref/README.md

 * Optional: Add [suggested aliases](aliases/aliases) to your shell config (e.g. `.bashrc`)

 # Introduction
-The central idea is that each reference is a directory with a human-interpretable and meaningful name that we will call the **reference identifier**.
+The basic idea is that each reference is a directory with a human-interpretable and meaningful name that we will call the **reference identifier**.
 A suggested naming scheme is *firstAuthorSurname* + *publicationYear* + *firstTitleKeyWord*.
 For example, we might use *turing1936computable* as the reference identifier for A.M.
 Turing's 1936 paper *"On Computable Numbers, with an Application to the Entscheidungsproblem"*.

 # Currently Implemented Features
 miniref currently implements the following features: